srabin1/CPGC-Paper/README.md

 -  it will generate `bipartite_graph_nodes_density_experimentNo.mtx` bipartite graph in the current `dataset` directory.

 4. T0 generate multiple input bipartite graphs do the following steps:
-- updatet number of vertices, dnesity and experiment number in the `simpleGraphGenerator.sh` bash file as required
+- updatet nodes, density and experiment number in the `simpleGraphGenerator.sh` bash file as required
 - change the current directoy to `datasets` and
 - run the following command ```bash simpleGraphGenerator.sh```
 - this will generate the requested input bipartite graphs in the current `dataset` directory.